hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Recovery Services Vault.
-Only possible value is `SystemAssigned`.
+The only possible value is `SystemAssigned`.

 ---